Quieter than other Oral-B brushes, the iO9 cleans the teeth really well.

 The Philips Sonicare 9900 Prestige is arguably a better all round brush to use on a daily basis.
 But, it isn’t perfect and offers a sonic cleaning action as opposed to the oscillating and rotating action that is clinically proven to be superior.

-For many, it is definitely worth considering the iO6.
 The primary reason being it is a lot cheaper.

 And models like the Genius 9000 just don’t compete on smart features.